The growth rates of automaton groups generated by reset automata: Properties of Lg

 \end{Remark}

 Proposition \ref{usefulnessofperms} indicates that if two elements $A$ and $B$ in $\hn{n}$ are such that $\overline{A}_{j}$ and $\overline{B}_{j}$ have the same disjoint cycle structure for all $j \in \mathbb{N}$ then $A$ and $B$ are likely to be conjugate.
-This however need not be the case, as will be seen in Theorem \ref{elementsarenotneccessarilyconjugatetotheirinverse}.
-First we make the following definitions.
+This however need not be the case, as will be seen below.
+First we make the following definition.